-Can I Use a Non-standard Font?
+Can I Use a Non-Standard Font?

 The GoToTags Store can print artwork with non-standard fonts; however, the fonts need to be converted to a vector path or the font files need to be provided along with the artwork.
 A font is non-standard if it is not available on default installations of Microsoft Windows 10.

-Please note: It is the customer’s responsibility to ensure they have the legal license to use the fonts.
+Please note: It is the customer’s responsibility to ensure that they have the legal license to use the fonts.

-Should I use the NFC Logo?
+Should I Use the NFC Logo?

 GoToTags highly recommends that artwork visually indicates that the tag is an NFC tag.
 An NFC symbol or logo can be used so that the user knows where to touch their device to interact with the NFC tag.
-While the NFC Forum has established the N-Mark symbol(TODO) to identify NFC, a generic symbol is more commonly used.
+While the NFC Forum has established the N-Mark symbol to identify NFC, a generic symbol is more commonly used.